-We have opened the Columbia County Republican Party 2016 Headquarters.
-It is located at 3909 Washington Road in Martinez.
-It's the log cabin just behind Gary's Hamburgers and next to Abilene Baptist Church.
+The Columbia County Republican Party 2016 Headquarters will remain at 3909 Washington Road in Martinez (the log cabin just behind Gary's Hamburgers and next to Abilene Baptist Church) but will only open for special events (volunteer staff).

-Columbia County Republican Party Breakfast is held on the 4th Saturday of each month at the Garlic Clove in Evans.
+Columbia County Republican Party Breakfast is held on the 4th Saturday of each month at Eli's American in Evans.
 Doors open at 08:45 and cost to eat breakfast is $8.00.
 Check our Facebook events for more info on the upcoming breakfast.

 Elected Board Members